* Top miner Vale Q3 iron ore output 35.4% higher vs Q2

-* Other steelmaking raw materials also slumped, with Dalian coke closing down 2.3% at 1,809.50 yuan a tonne, after falling as much as 4.5% earlier in the session to its lowest since Dec.
+* Other steelmaking raw materials also slumped, with Dalian coke slumping as much as 4.5% to 1,769 yuan a tonne, its lowest since Dec.
 3, 2018.

-* The most-traded construction steel rebar contract on the Shanghai Futures Exchange fell 1.7% to 3,346 yuan a tonne, its weakest close since Aug.
-30 this year.
+* The most-traded construction steel rebar on the Shanghai Futures Exchange fell as much as 2.3% to 3,325 yuan a tonne.

-* Hot-rolled steel coil, used in cars and home appliances, dipped 1.3% to 3,331 yuan a tonne, its lowest finish since April 3 this year.
+* Hot-rolled steel coil, used in cars and home appliances, dipped as much as 2.2% to 3,301 yuan a tonne.

-* Stainless steel, made from nickel pig iron, declined 2.1% to 15,440 yuan a tonne, tracking Shanghai nickel’s sharp fall.
+* Stainless steel, made from nickel pig iron, slumped as much as 3.9% to 15,165 yuan a tonne, tracking Shanghai nickel’s sharp decline.